masoudrayat/Bristol-Air-Quality-Analysis/README.md

 ![MongoDB Compass](https://img.shields.io/badge/MongoDB%20Compass-47A248?style=for-the-badge&logo=mongodb&logoColor=white)
 ![ERD](https://img.shields.io/badge/ERD-004088?style=for-the-badge&logo=diagrams.net&logoColor=white)

-This project is part of an air quality monitoring system designed to store and analyse data related to pollutants and environmental factors, specifically focusing on data from Bristol.
-The dataset spans from 1993 to October 22, 2023, and includes information collected from 19 monitoring stations in and around Bristol, totaling over 230 MB of data.
+This project is a component of an air quality monitoring system that specifically focuses on data from Bristol, storing and analysing data related to pollutants and environmental factors.
+The dataset spans from 1993 to October 22, 2023, and includes information collected from 19 monitoring stations in and around Bristol.

 ## Requirements Analysis and Design